 Doing this will show your boss that you are a go-getter and someone who can be relied on when something comes up.

-The #1 way for how to get ahead at work is to become invaluable.
-What does this mean?
-By doing things for your boss that no one else will do.
-Put another way, make his or her life easier.
-The next time you are in your boss’s office, take note of something you can take on.
+Another step in this process is to make your boss’ life easier.
+The next time you are in your boss’ office, make a note of any work you can take on.
 Maybe it’s the TPS reports.
 Maybe it’s the quarterly newsletter.
-Whatever it might be there is something they hate doing.
-Your job is to take ownership of it.
+Whatever it might be, there is probably something they hate doing.
+Your job is to figure out what that is and take ownership of it.

 Some of you might be thinking, “I have no idea how to complete the TPS report or write the quarterly newsletter.”
 If this is the case, then you need to learn how to do these things.
 Ask questions.
 I’m sure there is someone at your office that has an understanding of how to complete the reports.

 In the event that no one does, then tell your boss you’d love to take that work off their hands, you’ll only need 20 minutes of their time to be shown how to ensure the task is done correctly.

 My boss was more than happy to take the time to show me how to complete a certain spreadsheet, because he knew after that he wouldn’t have to deal with it again.